aidenchenderson/aidenchenderson/README.md

 ## Hey, I'm Aiden!
 I'm an honours computer science student at McMaster University.
-<br><br> University has helped me hone my skills in fundamental computer science areas like computer architecture, data structures & algorithms, and software development.
-I am also challenging myself academically by taking advanced courses in linear algebra to learn more about linear programming and computer graphics.

 ### 🤔 About me
-Outside of school I enjoy going to the gym, biking, and hanging out with my cats.
+Outside of school I enjoy going to the gym, playing guitar, biking, and hanging out with my cats.

 ### 💻 Tech Stack
 Listed here are the programming languages I am most familiar with and some of their related technology; I've separated the related ones into rows.
 I'm also experienced in Java but couldn't find an image for it. 😅